|

 Essential Actions

-- Learn how to grow and preserve food.
-Convert as much of your yard as possible to garden beds for food production.
-Plant fruit and nut trees as well as berry bushes.
+- Go Local — Growing your own food is as local as "local food" gets.
+Convert as much of your yard as possible to garden beds for food production; plant fruit and nut trees as well as berry bushes.
 Invest in the equipment and supplies needed to preserve food—and learn how to do it safely.
 Our

 Our